 Two ‘railways’ of almost 3 km length, dotted by the typical fishing huts , along which you can whether run or walk at any hour of the day.
-Someone comes here trying to find some peace, someone to do some sports, and someone else for a romantic walk or just to feel the salt caressing their face… And then, there’s who does ‘motorcycle races’ (strictly forbidden of course), like Ale, the hero of our series.
+People come here trying to find some peace, to do some sports, for a romantic walk or even just to feel the salt caressing their face… And then, there are those who take part in ‘motorcycle races’ (strictly forbidden of course), like Ale, the hero of our series.

 The ‘promenade’ in Marina di Ravenna